 GDSII and OASIS do not support arcs.
-Things that look like arcs or circles are actually created as a series of very short segments that approximate the arc.
+Boundaries that look like arcs or circles are actually created as a series of very short segments that approximate the arc.
 In terms of data size this can be inefficient.
 Depending on the radius one might use 40 or 50 segments to smoothly approximate an arc.
 If you have a PCB style layout with 10,000 round pads the number of segments adds up.

 OASIS2GBR has a command line option that turns on arc recognition.
 The user must also supply a parameter, chord error, that controls the recognition algorithm.
 Here is the approach to selecting the optimum value of chord error: